ghc/ghc/docs/users_guide/glasgow_exts.rst

 .. index::
    single: Static pointers

+.. ghc-flag:: -XStaticPointers

+    Allow use of static pointer syntax.

-The language extension ``-XStaticPointers`` adds a new syntactic form ``static e``, which stands for a reference to the closed expression ⟨e⟩.
+The language extension :ghc-flag:`-XStaticPointers` adds a new syntactic form ``static e``, which stands for a reference to the closed expression ⟨e⟩.
 This reference is stable and portable, in the sense that it remains valid across different processes on possibly different machines.
 Thus, a